 How to check memory used by a process in linux?

-by aliya.yundt , in category: General Help , 6 months ago
+by aliya.yundt , in category: General Help , a year ago

 How to check memory used by a process in linux?